The Old, The New and The Forgotten

 An Essay by Jonathan Lerma

-Too often, these days, I have moments that wash over me like waves in a torrid storm.
+Too often, these days, I have moments that overwhelm me as if caught in a torrid of waves.
 Moments lost.
-All that was, all that is and all that is buried.
+All that was, all that is and all that is washed away.
 The joys, the tears and the many moments I no longer remember.

 And as the air cools once again, change approaches.
 I search for warmth but there is only coldness in The New.
 Absence of testament that breeds uncertainty.
 Trust is a hard-fought battle.
 Even more so, when The New comes disguised in The Old.